 Childhood Immunization Initiative

-Immunizations are an important part of a healthy community.
+Immunizations are critical to a healthy community.
 According to the U.S. Centers for Disease Control and Prevention, rates for vaccine-preventable disease in the United States have dropped by 99 percent since vaccines were introduced in the early 20th century.

 Yet today, nearly a third of children in Washington state miss one or more recommended vaccinations.
 Health care providers, parents, teachers, and children's health advocates now fear that declining immunization rates have put our children and our communities at risk — from diseases that, not long ago, had been practically stamped out.